gumblex/ptproxy/README.md

 ## Note

 This only operates as a TCP proxy.
-If you need a HTTP/SOCKS/etc. proxy, first install related softwares on the server, then set `SERVER` to the related address.
+If you need a HTTP/SOCKS/etc. proxy, first install related softwares on the server.

 The security or obfuscation provided fully depends on the Pluggable Transport you choose.
 This script is only a wrapper, and is provided AS IS with ABSOLUTELY NO WARRANTY.